Grzego/game-level-gan/README.md

 ```bash
 python train-agents.py
 ```
-This command will run training on few random predefined tracks.
-When agents are sufficiently trained, which will take probably quite a lot of time, you can stop the script.
+This command will run training on a few random predefined tracks.
+When agents are sufficiently trained, which will probably take quite a lot of time, you can stop the script.

 #### Train generator and discriminator
 ```bash